-Site visits may be conducted at the offices of all Primary Care Provider (PCP)'s, OB/GYN physicians, and behavioral health providers and other providers at the discretion of DHP prior to initial credentialing or at any time for cause, including a complaint made by a Member or another external complaint made to Driscoll Health Plan.
-The site visit review will consist of the following components:
+DHP may conduct site visits at the offices of Primary Care Providers (PCPs), OB/GYN physicians, or behavioral health providers as well as other providers, as required by provider type.
+A DHP site visit may be conducted before credentialing approval, or at any time for cause, including a Member or external complaint received by DHP.
+A site visit review may consist of the following components: